 At 14 weeks pregnant, after five weeks in the hospital, Maria’s heart failed and she died.

-In the 21st Century, in a respected university hospital, she died of profound malnutrition complicated by Wernicke’s encephalopathy (swelling of her brain due to vitamin B1 deficiency), Osmotic Demyelination Syndrome (ODS due to sodium deficiency), and sepsis.
+In the 21st Century, in a respected university hospital, she died of profound malnutrition complicated by Wernicke’s encephalopathy (swelling of her brain due to vitamin B1 deficiency), Osmotic Demyelination Syndrome (ODS due to rapid or overcorrection of sodium)), and sepsis.
 Maria and her twins died of preventable complications of HG.

-1 MOM is 2 Many works to eradicate preventable maternal and fetal morbidity and mortality because Maria and her twins deserved better.
+1 MOM is 2 Many works to eradicate preventable maternal and fetal morbidity and mortality.
+Maria and her twins deserved better.
 All mothers and babies deserve a chance at a healthy future.

 Maria's Family Remembers